 In CCI SeaState version 1 Dataset, significant wave height was taken from agencies GDR products.
-In this new version 2 of CCI Sea State Dataset, we have performed a complete retracking of the included missions from the wave forms available in input SGDR products (Level 1) provided by space agencies.
+In this new version 3 (as well as previous version 2) of CCI Sea State Dataset, we have performed a complete retracking of the included missions from the wave forms available in input SGDR products (Level 1) provided by space agencies.
 The retracking calculates 20 Hz SWH measurements (40 Hz for Saral) from the waveforms.
 TUM's retracker WHALES was used for all non-SAR altimetry missions (Envisat, CryoSat-2, Saral, Jason-1, Jason-2, Jason-3).
-Version 3 of CCI Dataset will include SAR altimetry mission (Sentinel-3) retracked with CNES LR-RMC retracker.